prentissw/obsidian-charted-roots/gedcom-testing/TESTING.md

 **This is an EXTREME test** - if your layout engine handles 599 people, it can handle virtually anything.
 However, this may exceed practical limits, and that's valuable information too.

 **Important:** If this test fails, that doesn't necessarily mean the plugin is broken - it may simply mean there are practical limits that should be documented (e.g., "recommended maximum: 200 people").

 ---

+### 6. Malformed Data - ERROR HANDLING TEST
+**File:** `gedcom-sample-small-malformed.ged`

+**What to test:**
+- Graceful handling of invalid or missing data
+- Error messages are clear and helpful
+- Plugin doesn't crash or produce corrupted output
+- Invalid data is skipped or handled sensibly

+**Edge Cases Included:**

+**Data Quality Issues:**
+- `@I005@`: Empty name (`//`)
+- `@I006@`: Missing name entirely
+- `@I007@`: Missing birth/death dates (empty DATE tags)
+- `@I008@`: Invalid date formats (`not-a-date`, `99/99/9999`)

+**Relationship Issues:**
+- `@I009@`: References non-existent family (`@F999@`)
+- `@F002@`: References non-existent spouse (`@I999@`)
+- `@F003@`: Family with only wife (no husband)
+- `@F004@`: Family with two husbands (invalid structure)
+- `@F005@`: Family with child but no parents

+**Data Integrity:**
+- `@I010@`, `@I011@`: Duplicate UUID values
+- `@I012@`: Special characters in names (`<>`, `'`, `-`)
+- `@I013@`: Extremely long name

+**Expected Behavior:**
+- Import completes without crashing
+- Invalid data is either:
+  - Skipped with a warning logged
+  - Imported with default/placeholder values
+  - Handled gracefully with clear error messages
+- Valid data in the file is still imported correctly
+- User receives clear feedback about which records had issues

+**Success Criteria:**
+- ✅ Plugin doesn't crash during import
+- ✅ No JavaScript errors in console (or only handled exceptions)
+- ✅ Valid records are imported successfully
+- ✅ Clear error/warning messages for problematic records
+- ✅ Tree generation works with the imported data (even if some records are skipped)
+- ✅ Invalid relationships are handled without breaking the tree structure

+**Red Flags to Watch For:**
+- ❌ Plugin crashes or freezes during import
+- ❌ Silent failures (no feedback to user about problems)
+- ❌ Valid data is corrupted or lost
+- ❌ Trees fail to generate due to malformed data
+- ❌ Unclear or missing error messages
+- ❌ Obsidian becomes unstable

+**Testing Steps:**
+1. Import `gedcom-sample-small-malformed.ged`
+2. Review console for errors/warnings
+3. Check which people were successfully imported
+4. Verify any error messages are clear and actionable
+5. Attempt to generate a tree from a valid person
+6. Verify tree generation handles missing/invalid relationships gracefully

+**Documentation:**
+Record which specific edge cases caused issues and how they were handled.
+This will inform:
+- Error handling improvements
+- User documentation (what data formats are supported)
+- Validation rules for GEDCOM import

+---